NVIDIA/DeepLearningExamples/PyTorch/Segmentation/MaskRCNN/README.md

   - [Tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN)
   - [Google’s tensorflow model](https://github.com/tensorflow/models/tree/master/research/object_detection)

+### Model architecture

+MaskRCNN builds on top of FasterRCNN adding an additional mask head for the task of image segmentation.

+The architecture consists of following:
+- R-50 backbone with FPN
+- RPN head
+- RoI ALign
+- Bounding and classification box head
+- Mask head

 ### Default Configuration
 The default configuration of this model can be found at `pytorch/maskrcnn_benchmark/config/defaults.py`.
 The default hyper-parameters are as follows:
   - General: